-A character named Scansfield makes a brief appearance in the Preston diary of Thomas Bellingham in his entry for 23 September 1688, when he expresses himself disappointed with Scansfield’s preaching, and again in a fuller entry for the following day:
+A character named Scansfield makes a brief appearance in the Preston diary of Thomas Bellingham in his entry for 23 September 1688, when he expresses himself disappointed when he goes to hear Scansfield preaching in the town, and again in a fuller entry for the following day:

 Mr Rishton gave an account of the quaker.
 His name is Scansfield.
 He pretends to be a docter – a dangerous, seditious fellow, and not without some suspicion of being a Jesuit.
 All his relations are R. C. He sayd there was a plott discovered of ye Bpps Keeping confederacy with Holland for raysing disturbances in England.
 He pretended to have an interest att Court, and to have an interest in electing Burgesses for this corporation.
 He and Tompson the Regulator were much together.